kennyalive/blog/content/post/math-typesetting-2020.md

 The full list of supported \\(\TeX\\) functions can be found in [KaTeX Documentation](https://katex.org/docs/supported.html)

-Let's proceed to the next unrelated topic.
+Let's proceed to the promised derivation.

 ### Macrosurface BSDF integral derivation
 In the well known computer graphics paper *"Microfacet Models for Refraction through Rough Surfaces"* (Walter et al. 2007) there is a formula that shows relationship between microsurface and macrosurface BSDFs: